The New Wheel electric bike store.

 Could this technology not only liberate us to explore our neighborhoods, cities and environs on a human scale as opposed to driving by in a metal box, but also free our paychecks by giving us financial independence from our automobiles and vastly reduce our ecological footprint?
 Will technology lead the way?

-Enter the Interbike Electric Bike Media Event held in Palos Verdes, California February 13, 2013.
+Interbike Electric Bike Media Event held in Palos Verdes, California February 13, 2013.
 Put on by the folks at Interbike – organizers of North America’s largest bicycle convention – and hosted by nine manufacturers, the media event was the first major showcase of electric bicycle technology for the cultural arbiters of this nation.

 For the inaugural year, an impressive roster of big publishers were present, representing a hefty circulation of 18 million – USA Today, Men’s Journal, Bicycling Magazine, US Magazine, and O Magazine to name a few.
 Almost just as important, the gathering was a clear signal that the cycling industry was ready to accept electric bicycles as their own.